 The German press recently revealed that Berlin has been looking for consolidate its naval industry to create a single national champion able to compete with the French Naval Group, the Italian Fincantieri, and even the Spanish Navantia.
 This merger, which has since been confirmed by German manufacturers, seems to be a reaction to the award of the development contract for the frigates MKS-180 to the Dutch company Damen last January.

-For the moment, the combination mentioned in Germany would concern three companies.
-Logically, we would find ThyssenKrupp Marine Systems (TKMS), a German giant in the construction of military ships and submarines based in Hamburg.
-The agreement currently being negotiated also includes the German Naval Yards Kiel (GNYK) shipyard, already very close to TKMS, and which currently belongs to the holding company Privinvest.
-Ironically, it should be noted that GNYK belonged to TKMS until 2011, when the shipyard was sold to Privinvest.
-Finally, the Bremen-based company Lürssen is also affected by this merger.
-If Lürssen is mainly specialized in the realization of luxury yachts, the company retains a notable military activity, and was moreover associated with the Dutch Damen for the production contract of the frigates MKS-180.
+For the moment, the merger mentioned in Germany would concern three companies.
+Quite logically, we would find ThyssenKrupp Marine Systems (TKMS), a German giant in the construction of military ships and submarines based in Hamburg.
+The agreement currently being negotiated also includes the German Naval Yards Kiel (GNYK) shipyard, already very close to TKMS, and which currently belongs to the Privinvest holding.
+Ironically, it will be noted that GNYK was owned by TKMS until 2011, when the shipyard was sold to Privinvest.
+Finally, the Lürssen company based in Bremen is also affected by this merger.
+If Lürssen is mainly specialized in the realization of luxury yachts, the company maintains a notable military activity, and was moreover associated with the Dutch Damen for the contract of production of the frigates MKS-180.

 The rest of this article is for subscribers only

 News articles are accessible 24 hours, and Magazine articles are accessible 48 hours.
 Beyond that, they can only be viewed by subscribers to the Meta-Defense service.
 Articles dealing with sensitive subjects are reserved for subscribers as soon as they are published.

 Monthly subscription at € 5,90 per month - Personal subscription at € 49,5 per year - Professional subscription at € 180 per year - Student subscription at € 25 per year - Excluding promotional code -